TaTooKa/microfate/pages/actions.rst

 ~~~~~~~~~~~~~~~~~~~

 *When your objective is to do something that benefits you or your
-allies, hinders an opponent, or changes the situation....*
+allies, hinders an opponent, or changes the situation...*

 If you **Fail**: Don’t create/alter an Aspect, or create/alter it but an
 opponent gets the free invoke.